ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 {{!RFC8441}}.
 If the server accepts the request, a WebTransport session is established.
 The stream that carries the CONNECT request is used to exchange bidirectional data for the session.
 This stream will be referred to as a *CONNECT stream*.
-The stream ID of a CONNECT stream, which will be referrred to as a *Session ID*, is used to uniquely identify a given WebTransport session within the connection.
+The stream ID of a CONNECT stream, which will be referred to as a *Session ID*, is used to uniquely identify a given WebTransport session within the connection.
 WebTransport using HTTP/2 uses extended CONNECT with the same `webtransport` HTTP Upgrade Token as {{WEBTRANSPORT-H3}}.
 This